Scalars๐

 Modifying existing scalars๐

-parse incoming data to python types and serialize python data to GraphQL accepted types respectively.
+parse, which is used to parse incoming data to python typesserialize, which is used to serialize python data to GraphQL accepted types

-In Undine's additional built-in scalars, these functions are single dispatch generic functions.
-This means that we can register different implementations for the functions which are called depending on the type of the input value โ think of it like a dynamic switch statement.
-This allows us to replace or extend the behavior of a scalar depending on our use case.
+For Undine's additional built-in scalars, these functions are single dispatch generic functions.
+This means that you can register different implementations for the functions which are used depending on the type of the input value.
+Think of them like a dynamic switch statement.
+This allows you to replace or extend the behavior of a scalar depending on your use case.

-For example, we might want to use the whenever library instead
+For example, you might want to use the whenever library instead

 Custom scalars๐

-We can also define our own scalars to represent types that cannot be represented
+You can also define your own scalars to represent types that cannot be represented

 by any of Undine's built-in scalars.
 Let's create a new scalar named Vector3